SoldierX/libhijack/README.md

 mappings, providing stealth.
 An API is provided for hooking the PLT/GOT, hence the "hijack" part of libhijack.

+*NOTE*: libhijack is undergoing a major revamp.
+Please do not consider the ABI or API as stable for the moment.

 Building libhijack
 ==================